toolfactory/jvm-driver/README.md

 <br/>

-The JVM Driver library also provides a little utility class named `io.github.toolfactory.util.Reflection` that can be instantiated through the factory methods exposed by the inner static class `io.github.toolfactory.util.Reflection.Factory`:
+In the [test folder](https://github.com/toolfactory/jvm-driver/tree/main/java/src/test/java/io/github/toolfactory/util) is also present a little utility class named [`io.github.toolfactory.util.Reflection`](https://github.com/toolfactory/jvm-driver/blob/main/java/src/test/java/io/github/toolfactory/util/Reflection.java) that can be copied into your project and that can be instantiated through the factory methods exposed by the inner static class `io.github.toolfactory.util.Reflection.Factory`:

 ```java
 public static Reflection getNew();